Last updated on May 11, 2026

 This is great generic creature reanimation at instant speed, and it works well in defensive situations or when the creature you’re reanimating is something with immediate impact like Griselbrand.

 Reveillark isn’t the most powerful reanimation card on rate, but it’s an effective combo piece in Commander.
-A lot of combo pieces have small powers, and this is conveniently costed at five mana to work well in many different Birthing Pod combo lines.
+A lot of combo creatures have low power, and this is conveniently costed at 5 mana to work well in many different Birthing Pod combo lines.

 Mikaeus, the Unhallowed is a great reanimation piece thanks to how it functions in various combos that run Protean Hulk as an initiator.
 It works well specifically with Walking Ballista and other cards to infinitely ping enemies.